oliviergimenez/statistics-for-ecologists-Master-courses/README.md

 ## Statistics for ecologists

-The material for a course I give every year to Master students at University of Montpellier.
+You will find here the material for a course I give every year to Master students at University of Montpellier.

 ### Topics covered